Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 - Don't start with a number, but they can be used in the name.
 - Name can be whatever you want, but they can be java keywords.

 Java has, as of right now, 51 keywords.
-I'm not naming them all, and you don't have to remember them.
+I'm not naming them all, & you don't have to remember them.
 Just acknowledge their existence.

 ## What are reference variables?
 A reference variable isn't an object, but it holds the bits that allow you to access an object.